On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: EXPERIMENTAL SETUP

 \subsection{Models \& Training}

-We use a lightweight CNN for Rotated MNIST and Rotated Fashion-MNIST, and a deeper CNN for Rotated CIFAR-10 (see Appendix for details).
-Models are trained using stochastic gradient descent with cross-entropy loss, a batch size of $64$, and a learning rate of $0.01$.
+CNN models (see Appendix for details) are trained using stochastic gradient descent with cross-entropy loss, a batch size of $32$, a learning rate of $10^{-3}$, a momentum of $0.9$, and a weight decay of $10^{-4}$.

-As explained above, normalizations differ mainly on non-diagonal matrices.
-Therefore, we limit training to $10$ epochs and apply early stopping once the classifier reaches $65\%$ test accuracy.
+As mentioned above, the main differences between normalizations appear in the off-diagonal confusion matrices.
+Therefore, training is limited to a maximum of $10$ epochs, and stops earlier if the classifier reaches $60\%$ balanced test accuracy.